vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-opa.md

 You will test the policy file `PolicyA.rego` in your cluster.
 Navigate to the directory where `PolicyA.rego` is stored.
 You will use this file to create a ConfigMap in the `opa` namespace that the OPA sidecar will notice and load into OPA.
-OPA can also load policies from other namespaces if they are labelled `openpolicyagent.org/policy=rego`
+OPA can also load policies from other namespaces if they are labeled `openpolicyagent.org/policy=rego`

 Load the policy using this command: